isomorphic-software/smartclient-docs/kb_topics/autoChildUsage.md

 ### Description
 An AutoChild is an automatically generated subcomponent that a parent component creates to handle part of its presentation or functionality.
 An example is the [Window](../classes/Window.md#class-window) component and its subcomponent the [header](../classes/Window.md#attr-windowheader).

-_Note: This overview describes how to customize subcomponents created using the autoChild system in existing classes.
-To learn how to create autoChildren within your own classes see the documentation [here](autoChildren.md#kb-topic-autochildren)._

 AutoChildren support a standard set of properties that can be used to customize or skin them.
 The names of these properties are derived from the name of the AutoChild itself.
 These properties will generally not be separately documented for every AutoChild unless there are special usage instructions; the existence of the properties is implied whenever you see an AutoChild documented.

 The properties affecting AutoChildren are: